malcolm-kee/malcolm-kee/README.md

 - `noWrapper`: remove the wrapper around code snippet.
 This is to remove the clutter.
 - `highlightedLines`: comma-separated line numbers to be highlighted.
 This is not recommended if you can use special comments below, but some languages doesn't support comment (like JSON).

-Only applicable for language `jsx`:
+The following props are only applicable for language `jsx`:

-- `live`: make the code live editor.
 - `noInline`: make the render of component requires the call of `render`.
 This is actually props of `react-live`.
 - `previewOnly`: only shows the rendered result of the code, but not the code itself.